1975 San Diego Chargers season: Week 13: vs. New York Jets

 San Diego gained their second consecutive win after leading for most of the game against the Jets.
-Playing before a national audience on Monday Night Football, the Chargers drove 68 yards in 8 plays with the opening kickoff, with Fouts scrambling for 20 yard on 3rd and 7, and finding Garrison for a 23-yard completion to the 4.
-Tony Baker rushed for a touchdown on the next play.
-Dennis Partee later had a punt blocked, giving the Jets possession near midfield, but Chris Fletcher intercepted the ball, and returned it out of the end zone for 45 yards.
+The Chargers drove 68 yards in 8 plays with the opening kickoff, with Fouts scrambling for 20 yards on 3rd and 7, and finding Garrison for a 23-yard completion to the 4-yard line.
+Baker rushed for a touchdown on the next play.
+Partee later had a punt blocked, giving the Jets possession near midfield, but Chris Fletcher intercepted the ball, and returned it out of the end zone for 45 yards.
 San Diego moved into field goal range, but Wersching was short from 46 yards out.

-New York then drove to a 3rd and 1 at the Charger 2, but Don Goode stopped John Riggins for the loss of a yard, forcing the Jets to settle for a short field goal.
-Later in the half, a Charger drive was extended by penalty when a Jet ran into Partee after he had punted.
+New York then drove to a 3rd and 1 at the Chargers 2-yard line, but Goode stopped John Riggins for the loss of a yard, forcing the Jets to settle for a short field goal.
+Later in the half, a Chargers drive was extended by penalty when a Jet ran into Partee after he had punted.
 That eventually led to Young's 2-yard touchdown run with 2:12 on the clock.
-Two Joe Namath completions swiftly moved New York into Charger territory, before Fuller was charged with a 20-yard pass interference penalty, placing the ball at the 1.
-From there, the Jets rushed three times for no gain, before giving the ball to Riggins on fourth down - he was stopped by Goode and Kelcher for the loss of a yard, and San Diego maintained a 14–3 lead at halftime.
+Two Joe Namath completions swiftly moved New York into Chargers territory, before Fuller was charged with a 20-yard pass interference penalty, placing the ball at the 1-yard line.
+From there, the Jets rushed three times for no gain, before giving the ball to Riggins on fourth down—he was stopped by Goode and Kelcher for the loss of a yard, and San Diego maintained a 14–3 lead at halftime.